Halifax Joint Committee: Services

 Halifax Joint Committee mainly ran services in the Halifax area with some services running to Bradford (509 - originally to Leeds Eastgate), Brighouse, Dewsbury, Hebden Bridge, Huddersfield, and Todmorden.
 The company also ran school services in the Calderdale and Kirklees area.
 From July 2009, the company started its first commercial service wholly outside of the Halifax area when they took over the operation of route 357 from First West Yorkshire with a second gained in January 2010, when they took over route 629 from the same operator.

 In October 2010, Halifax Joint Committee stopped running four of its Halifax services, the 28A, 31, 34 and 36, with the services passing to Centrebus and K-Line.
 This meant that the company's only services in Halifax was the 392 schoolday service towards Walsden and the C68 service linking the town's bus station to the nearby Sainsbury's.

-In July 2013, Halifax Joint Committee withdrew from all their school & college contracts which led to the withdrawal of their final stage carriage route 392.
+In July 2013, Halifax Joint Committee withdrew from all their school and college contracts which led to the withdrawal of their final stage carriage route 392.
 The company sold all of their Olympians, scrapped two Metrobuses and sold one for preservation (C424 BUV).
 On 31 March 2014, the last MCW Metrobus (B162 WUL) left the fleet for scrap, with two Dennis Darts (L126 YOD & P509 RYM) remaining for the C68 and C70 shoppers routes.

 May 2014 saw the end of Halifax Joint Committee.
 Friday 2 May 2014 was the last day of the C68 Sainsbury's and Saturday 3 May 2014 was the last day of the C70 Tesco Free Bus.